-The purpose of this document is to give an understanding of the QLDC requirements when undertaking the design, installation or maintenance of traffic signal installations in the QLDC regions.
+The purpose of this document is to give an understanding of the QLDC requirements when undertaking the design, installation or maintenance of traffic signal installations in the QLDC regions, and the delivery of the as-built and data submissions

 All consultants, contractors and project managers (we refer to as "applicant" in this document) involved in the design, installation and maintenance of traffic signals on behalf of Road Controlling Authorities (RCA) in the Queenstown Lakes District should use this document.
 Where for example, an upgrade is being carried out by an RCA the applicant shall be the assigned.
 In most situations this would be the traffic signal contractor (who would have most technical experience in providing the relevant information required).